Sustained Weight Loss through Minimally-Invasive Procedures

 Most outpatient bariatric weight loss surgeries are performed laparoscopically, involving several small 1.5-2.5 cm incisions into the abdomen, allowing doctors to insert small cameras which enable them to see inside your abdomen during the procedure.
 These procedures are designed to minimize pain, recovery time and the length of your hospital stay.
 In fact, many of these surgeries are now being performed in outpatient surgery centers.

-Outpatient bariatric surgery is not a one-size-fits-all procedure, and you should thoughtfully explore the different options available with your healthcare professional.
+Outpatient bariatric weight loss surgery is not a one-size-fits-all procedure, and you should thoughtfully explore the different options available with your healthcare professional.
 While the gastric banding procedures are still the most common type of outpatient weight loss surgery performed, there are now various options available to patients seeking this type of surgery.
 To schedule a consultation with a surgeon in that is an expert in bariatric weight loss surgery, call (832) 532-0050 or contact us online.

 Types of Outpatient Bariatric Surgery

 Gastric Banding: Commonly referred to as Lap-Band surgery, this minimally invasive procedure can usually be done on an outpatient basis, with the procedure taking less than an hour and recovery time averaging less than a week.
 In outpatient lap band surgery the doctor places an inflatable silicone band around the top portion of the stomach that attaches to a small port that is placed under the skin on the abdomen.
 The band decreases the size of the stomach cavity to restrict the amount of food that you can ingest at one sitting.
 It allows you to feel full quicker and longer and helps decrease appetite.
 The abdominal port is used to increase or decrease inflation of the band depending on your specific needs at different times.